What is Signal? How does it work?

 1. Give the Destination a name of your choice.

-3. Select the action for this connection from those listed as available:
+3. Select the action for this connection from those listed (Create/Update Lead or Create/Update Contact).

 Mappings

-A mapping specifies how each target field in Salesforce matches a source field in Certain.
+- A mapping defines how each target field in Salesforce matches a source field in Certain.

-- By default, only First Name, Last Name, and Email fields are mandatory.
-You may mark others as mandatory.
+- By default, First Name, Last Name, and Email fields are mandatory; you can mark others as mandatory.

-- You can concatenate multiple source fields for the same target field, and you can add fixed text.
+- You can concatenate multiple source fields for a single target field, and you can include fixed text.

-- You can delete a field from the mapping.
+- You can add more target fields; you can delete fields in a mapping.

 Metrics Dashboard